Note: Bridging is not yet implemented for UK users using the HMRC method or Canada users using the ACB method.

 Just as the name suggests, a blockchain bridge connects two different chains and allows assets to move from one to the other.
-Bridging is a relatively new transaction type that has been born out of necessity as more blockchains are created and DeFi users wish to move their assets from chain to chain to take advantage of different opportunities.
+Bridging is a transaction type that has been born out of necessity as more blockchains are created, and DeFi users wish to move their assets from chain to chain to take advantage of different opportunities.

 Handling Bridging in the Platform